-The Plan is a defined contribution plan covering substantially all U.S. employees of IAC Inc. (formerly known as IAC/InterActiveCorp and referred to herein as "IAC" or the "Company") and its subsidiaries.
+The Plan is a defined contribution plan covering substantially all U.S. employees of IAC Inc. (referred to herein as "IAC" or the "Company") and its subsidiaries.
 The Plan is subject to the provisions of the Employee Retirement Income Security Act of 1974 ("ERISA").